btaylorcivic/testplaybook/Mass CrowdStrike Alerts.md

 - **Prerequisites:**
   - CrowdStrike → SIEM/SOAR integration
   - Pre‑configured thresholds & playbook bindings
-  - Rostered SOC & IR teams on‑call
+  - Rostered teams on‑call or needs to help
   - Access to logging, identity, and network controls

 ---